BOOK YOUR FREE STRATEGY SESSION

 The equity a company gives to an advisor can vary depending on the development stage of the company and the exact nature of the advisor’s role and expertise.
 A company can decide to allocate up to 5% of its total equity to advisors.
 An early-stage company may determine it’s best to form a board of advisors and issue 0.25% to 1% of the company’s equity to each advisor.
 Typically the further along a company is in its maturity, the lower the percentage of equity an advisor will get.

-Types of Advisory Shares
+Types of advisory shares

 Advisory shares come in three forms: stock options, restricted stock awards (RSAs) and restricted stock units (RSUs).